20 Ways To Save Money on Car Rental in New Zealand

 11. Be aware of the youngest driver’s age

 There is always a limit, from 18 years old (the youngest age somebody can hire a car in New Zealand) to 25 years old.
 The youngest driver’s age can impact pricing in two major ways: first, the daily price of the vehicle rental, and second, the daily insurance cost.
 So be aware of that if any of the people driving the car or campervan is young-ish.
 For a car rental company without these limiting age restrictions, check out Snap Rentals with cars to fit the backpacker budget.

 12. Browse your insurance options

+Most rental companies have a standard insurance included in their daily rental rate, but will always push for you to upgrade your insurance.
 Some rental companies have reasonable insurance options and some even have them capped so you are not charged for the whole 60 days!
 Other companies have egregious insurance fees.
 Include insurance in your consideration when comparing prices.
 Consider their excess (is spending NZ$500 really worth reducing your excess from NZ$3000 to NZ$2000?) and keep your credit card policy in mind too.
 Many of credit card policies include a car rental cover if you book it with your credit card.

 13. Keep an eye out for additional driver’s fee

 One car: one driver.
 That’s the policy of most companies.
 For some, adding an extra driver simply requires you to fill in their details when booking your car.
 For others, it incurs an extra daily fee.
 Any daily fee added to a rental, as small as it is, can really weigh a lot on a budget, so keep that in mind when deciding who’s driving.